anzodev/COMonitoring2/README.md

 ```

 You can see simple app's interface in Terminal

 ![App interface](https://github.com/anzodev/COMonitoring2/blob/master/pics/app-interface.png)

-server address &ndash; use it to connect to the system from browser
+- server address &ndash; use it to connect to the system from browser
-system nodes &ndash; addresses of another connected computers
+- system nodes &ndash; addresses of another connected computers
-host &ndash; your IP address
+- host &ndash; your IP address
-name &ndash; current name of your computer in the monitoring system
+- name &ndash; current name of your computer in the monitoring system
-os &ndash; information about operating system
+- os &ndash; information about operating system
-modules &ndash; list of connected modules to the current computer (serial name, HEX color, chart type, conection status)
+- modules &ndash; list of connected modules to the current computer (serial name, HEX color, chart type, conection status)

+## How Does It Work

+Main feature of the current app version is system's decentralization.
+There isn't server's file, only main app.
+Now server is the separete process that works in the parallel thread.
+App work algorithm: